H-0340

 Plain Language

-Every developer and deployer must file reports with the Attorney General before deployment and then annually or after each substantial change, whichever comes first.
-Each report must be accompanied by the most recent independent audit and a legal attestation either certifying compliance or disclosing known or potential violations with a remediation plan and summary.
-This creates a continuous disclosure obligation — the attestation requirement means developers and deployers must self-report potential violations when they file, not just when asked.
+Developers and deployers must file reports with the Attorney General before deployment and then annually or upon each substantial change, whichever comes first.
+Each report must be accompanied by the most recent independent audit and a legal attestation that either the system complies with the subchapter, or that it may violate or does violate provisions but includes a remediation plan and summary.
+This reporting is mandatory regardless of audit findings — even a system found to have issues must be reported with a remediation plan rather than withheld.

 Statutory Text